MM120-i/Adaptive-Game-Audio-Mixer/README.md

 # AudioMixer — Adaptive Game Music System

-A Windows desktop app that dynamically blends your Spotify music with game audio — giving the impression your playlist is part of the game.
+A Windows desktop app that dynamically blends your Spotify music with game audio, giving the impression your playlist is part of the game.

 ## Motivation